bbenligiray/api3-contracts/docs/specs/airnode-protocol.md

 - Publish-subscribe protocol: Airnode receives generic on-chain subscriptions and fulfills them whenever their specified conditions are satisfied
 - Airseeker protocol: _Airnode feed_ pre-emptively pushes signed data to a signed API, and Airseeker periodically fetches this data from the signed API to update on-chain data feeds whenever the specified conditions are satisfied

+## Airnode address

+All Airnode protocols involve the API provider signing the data with an EOA wallet.
+The address of this wallet is referred to as `airnode` in the contracts and is announced by the respective API provider in their DNS records.

 ## Sponsor wallets

 Sponsor wallets are derived from the [Airnode](../infrastructure/airnode.md) or [Airseeker](../infrastructure/airseeker.md) mnemonic in a protocol-specific way to provide a specific service.